1st |

 Does email marketing seem like an ancient method of communicating with your followers?
 Think the opposite, because it’s far from outdated.
 In fact, the ROI on an email marketing campaign is a whopping $36 for every $1 spent according to a study by Litmus.
-This despite the proliferation of promising new digital channels, and the number has only gone up since the pandemic.
+This is despite the proliferation of promising new digital channels, and the number has only gone up since the pandemic.
 In fact, if you look at Google Trends you’ll notice the searches for “email marketing” are at an all-time high since 2004.

 There are hundreds of email marketing companies out there (we review over 20 of the top brands here!), so how do you weed them out and find the best one for your business?
 We give our recommendations for the best email marketing service providers as well as some other need-to-know information.